1994–1996 United States broadcast television realignment: Initiating the switches

 The Cleveland market was the first in the Fox–New World agreement to initiate an affiliation swap on September 3, 1994, between CBS affiliate WJW-TV and Fox affiliate WOIO.
 As the New World stations had the right to decline carriage of Fox Kids, WBNX-TV in Akron, Ohio, an independent owned by televangelist Ernest Angley, agreed to pick up the children's programming block, finalizing a contract two days beforehand.
-CBS expressed confidence with WOIO, with Anthony Malara saying, "[W]e got a terrific television station here ...
+CBS expressed confidence with WOIO, with Tony Malara saying, "[W]e got a terrific television station here ...
 If we have the same kind of experience in every one of our switch markets, it's going to be a lot easier."
 With the switch, WJW-TV hired multiple personnel and added a local morning show, giving it the largest news staff and news output of any Ohio television station, but notably eschewed directly marketing their incoming Fox affiliation.
 Days after the Fox–New World agreement was announced, WJW general manager Virgil Dominic told The Plain Dealer, "I guarantee you one thing.
 We are not going to be 'Fox 8.'
 There is no way in the world we are going to become 'Fox 8'.
 We are 'Cleveland's Own' and 'Newscenter 8,' and we intend to stay that way."
 Conversely, WOIO was tasked with reconciling its youthful, irreverent image with CBS's older-skewing lineup.

 The rest of the New World chain switched in a staggered manner.
 WDAF-TV and KSHB-TV traded affiliations on September 12, 1994, the same day KSAZ-TV's CBS contract ran out and was picked up by KPHO-TV.
 Due to contractual obligations with KNXV-TV, KSAZ operated as an independent for a three-month interregnum until December 12, when KNXV dropped Fox and picked up all ABC News programming, including World News Tonight and Nightline, while KTVK continued to run ABC's daytime and prime time lineups until January 9, 1995.
 Tampa also switched on December 12, while Detroit, Milwaukee and Atlanta all had their affiliation switches the day before.
 Detroit's changes were the most dramatic largely because of WGPR-TV's prior obscurity: WGPR's ratings for its first night with CBS rose by 11,000 percent compared to its former programming, while CBS's ratings dropped by 25 percent.
 Following the switch, WJBK-TV fielded 10,000 phone calls from viewers over a two-day span.